Access to residences

 As a responsible landlord and for the safety of all residents, we need to ensure that any additional furniture complies with legislation – we will check the item to ensure it meets the necessary standards.
 We would ask that all additional furniture items are removed by you at the end of your occupancy period – a charge will be made if items remain in properties.

 All University residences are licensed by Stirling Council under their Houses of Multiple Occupation (HMO) regulations.
-Copies of licenses can be viewed by contacting Accommodation Services.
+Copies of our licenses can be viewed by contacting Accommodation Services.

 An HMO is a property which is the principal residence of 3 or more unrelated persons.